nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-1. Initial launch
+1. Initial launch:
    1. Download the jar file and copy into an empty folder
    1. Double-click the jar file

    Expected: Shows the GUI with a set of sample students and classes.
 The window size may not be optimum on certain resolutions.

-1. Saving window preferences
+1. Saving window preferences:
    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
    1. Re-launch the app by double-clicking the jar file.

    Expected: The most recent window size and location is retained.

 ### Deleting a student

-1. Deleting a student while all students are being shown
+1. Deleting a student while all students are being shown:
    1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.
    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.
    1. Test case: `delete 0`<br>
       Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.
    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Adding sessions

 1. Adding a session to a class
    1. Prerequisites: The class `CS1231S` exists in TA-Assist without any sessions assigned.
       TA-Assist is currently in focus mode and is focusing on the `CS1231S` class.
    1. Test case: `adds s/Tut 1`<br>
       Expected: A session named `Tut 1` is added with the current system date and is displayed on the session list.
    1. Test case: `adds s/Tut 1 d/2022-01-01`<br>
       Expected: A session named `Tut 1` is added with its date set to `1st January 2022` and is displayed on the session list.
    1. Test case: `adds s/Lab 1 d/2019-02-29`<br>
       Expected: Session is not created as `29th February 2019` is not a valid date.

 1. Batch adding sessions to a class
    1. Prerequisites: The class `CS1231S` exists in TA-Assist without any sessions assigned.
    TA-Assist is currently in focus mode and is focusing on the `CS1231S` class.
    1. Test case: `adds s/Tut 2 s/Lab 2`<br>
       Expected: Two sessions named `Tut 2` and `Lab 2` is added with the current system date and is displayed on the session list.
    1. Test case: `adds s/Tut 3 s/Lab 3 d/2000-01-01`<br>
       Expected: Two sessions named `Tut 3` and `Lab3` is added with its date set to `1st January 2000` and is displayed on the session list.
    1. Test case: `adds s/Tut 4 d/2000-02-02 s/Lab 4 d/2020-04-20`<br>
       Expected: Two sessions named `Tut 4` and `Lab 4` is added with its date set to `20th April 2020` and is displayed on the session list.

 ### Saving data

-1. Data file is corrupted
+1. Data file is corrupted:
    1. Prerequisite: Jar file has been launched and data files have been generated.
    1. Close the application.
 Open `data/taassist.json` and add some random characters.
    1. Re-launch the app.
    Expected: An alert box appears stating the data file has been corrupted and queries the user if they want to continue with a new data file.

-1. Data file is missing
+1. Data file is missing:
    1. Prerequisite: Jar file has been launched and data files have been generated.
    1. Close the application.
 Rename `data/taassist.json` to `data/taassist.json.bak`.
    1. Re-launch the app.
    Expected: TA-Assist launches normally and re-generates the sample data similar to when the application is first launched.

+1. Recovering accidentally deleted data:
+   1. Pre-requisite: Jar file has been launched previously and data files have been generated.
+   1. Modify or delete some data using the application.
+   1. Close the application.
+Rename `data/taassist.json.bak` to `data/taassist.json`.
+   1. Re-launch the app.
+   Expected: TA-Assist copied the data from `data/taassist.json` to `data/taassist.json.bak` at launch.
+After following the instructions, data before modification is recovered.